lifeunexpected/Scripts/README.md

 You can then run the script again if you want too.

 ###### How to use:
-1: Open terminal --> cd "To the top folder you want munki to be in"
+1: Open terminal --> cd "To the folder you want munki to be in"

 2: Type in terminal: git clone https://github.com/munki/munki.git